JustineCh/Employee_task_form.io/README.txt

         }
     ],
     "liveSassCompile.settings.generateMap": false
--- now you can use Sass witth VS Code, just clickon the blue pannel icon "Watch Sass" or use any other way which suits you
+-- now you can use Sass with VS Code, just click on the blue panel icon "Watch Sass" or use any other way which suits you